c0d1007/RandomProxy/README.md

 ```
 PS
 ```
-if something worry on windows, because that pycurl not support python 64bit on windows. you can install python3 32 bit to solove it.
+if something wrong on windows, because that pycurl not support python2 64bit on windows. you can install python2 32bit to solove it.
 ```